ora Documentation

 Dashboard

-Live terminal UI showing all processes, costs, and scheduled jobs:
+Live terminal UI showing all processes and costs:

 ora dashboard